-7. Place the starter rope knot into the flywheel notch and wind the rope clockwise around the flywheel.
+- 7. Refer to the appropriate starting procedure (cold or hot). - 8.
+Place the starter rope knot into the flywheel notch and wind the rope clockwise around the flywheel.

-8. Pull the starter rope to start the engine.
+9. Pull the starter rope quickly.

 Outboard Care

 To keep your outboard in the best operating condition, it is important that your outboard receive the periodic inspections and maintenance listed in the Inspection and Maintenance Schedule.
 We urge you to keep it maintained properly to ensure the safety of you and your passengers, and retain its dependability.